 Living in a transition zone means we have both cool-season and warm-season grasses.
 Knowing what type of grass your lawn is made up of can help with the seeding process.
 If you have a cool-season grass, now is the time to seed.
 Sprinkle the seed over the lawn, making sure it’s spread evenly to avoid clumps of grass later.

 Remove Debris and Dead Grass

 After fall, your lawn may have leaves and other debris that can cause your grass plants to suffocate during the winter.
 The debris can invite diseases and unwanted pests to your lawn.
 Quickly dragging a rake over your lawn can help break up soil clumps, remove built-up thatch, and better cover any seeds you’ve spread.

 While winter may feel like a break from yard work, there are important things that should be done to prepare your lawn for the warmer months; weed control is one of those things.
 Crabgrass spreads quickly during the warmer months and produces thousands of seeds per plant.
 When the first frost rolls around, the plants are killed but the seeds remain dormant.
 Applying a pre-emergent herbicide during the late winter can help prevent any crabgrass seeds from developing as the weather warms up.

 A beautiful lawn doesn’t appear overnight; it takes attention, repetition and great timing.
-Choosing lawn experts like Agronomic Lawn Management to create a customized lawn treatment plan can really help you achieve the healthy, lush lawn you’ve been dreaming of.
+Choosing lawn experts like Agronomic Lawn Management to create a customized lawn treatment plan for your Chesapeake Area home can really help you achieve the healthy, lush lawn you’ve been dreaming of.